encodingx/binary/README.md

-would ever need to implement these protocols, since in Go the standard library package [`net`](https://pkg.go.dev/net) supplies types and methods that abstract away low-level details, but they make appropriate illustrations of binary message formats (and demystify some ubiquitous mechanisms taken for granted).
+would ever need to implement these protocols, since in Go the standard library package [`net`](https://pkg.go.dev/net) supplies types and methods that abstract away low-level details, but they make appropriate illustrations of binary message formats.

 ```
   TCP Header Format